DisneyGaming/openstream-server/README.md

 - Create a file: "/etc/udev/rules.d/85-openstream-input.rules"
 - The contents of the file is as follows:
 	KERNEL=="uinput", GROUP="input", mode="0660"
-- assets/openstream.conf is an example configuration file.
-Modify it as you see fit and use it by running: "openstream path/to/openstream.conf"
+- assets/openstream-server.conf is an example configuration file.
+Modify it as you see fit and use it by running: "openstream path/to/openstream-server.conf"
 - path/to/build/dir/openstream.service is used to start openstream in the background:
-	- `cp openstream.service $HOME/.config/systemd/user/`
+	- `cp openstream-server.service $HOME/.config/systemd/user/`
-	- Modify $HOME/.config/systemd/user/openstream.conf to point to the openstream executable
+	- Modify $HOME/.config/systemd/user/openstream-server.conf to point to the openstream executable
-	- `systemctl --user start openstream`
+	- `systemctl --user start openstream-server`

 - assets/apps.json is an [example](README.md#application-list) of a list of applications that are started just before running a stream